Echinacea purpurea (purple cone flowers)

-Echinacea purpurea (picture right) is the most widely used of the species and are widely referred to as ‘Purple Cone Flowers’ although all of purple, white and yellow species are available (yellow is very difficult to find).
+Echinacea purpurea is the most widely used of the species and are widely referred to as ‘Purple Cone Flowers’ although all of purple, white and yellow species are available (yellow is very difficult to find).

 Blooming in late summer, they get their name from the cone shaped flower heads which are large and bright adding great color to the perennial border and are also attractive to butterfly’s.